ceeshar/customer-loyalty-harcu/README.md

-# Stellar Loyalty Program 🌟
+# Loyalty Program HARCU 🌟

-A blockchain-based customer loyalty program built on Stellar Soroban, featuring a modern React/Next.js frontend.
+A blockchain-based customer loyalty program built on Stellar Soroban, featuring a modern React/Next.js frontend, and Rust on the contract side.

+This project is WIP

 ## 🚀 Features